Siad Barre: Presidency

 Barre assumed the position of president of Somalia, styled the "Victorious Leader" (Guulwade), and fostered the growth of a personality cult with portraits of him in the company of Marx and Lenin lining the streets on public occasions.
-Barre advocated a form of scientific socialism based on the Qur'an and Marxism-Leninism, with heavy influences of Somali nationalism.

 Supreme Revolutionary Council

 The Supreme Revolutionary Council established large-scale public works programs and successfully implemented an urban and rural literacy campaign, which helped dramatically increase the literacy rate.
 Barre began a program of nationalising industry and land, and the new regime's foreign policy placed an emphasis on Somalia's traditional and religious links with the Arab world, eventually joining the Arab League in 1974.
 That same year, Barre also served as chairman of the Organization of African Unity (OAU), the predecessor of the African Union (AU).

 In July 1976, Barre's SRC disbanded itself and established in its place the Somali Revolutionary Socialist Party (SRSP), a one-party government based on scientific socialism and Islamic tenets.
 The SRSP was an attempt to reconcile the official state ideology with the official state religion.
 Emphasis was placed on the Muslim principles of social progress, equality and justice, which the government argued formed the core of scientific socialism and its own accent on self-sufficiency, public participation and popular control, as well as direct ownership of the means of production.
-While the SRSP encouraged private investment on a limited scale, the administration's overall direction was proclaimed to be Communist.

-A new constitution was promulgated in 1979 under which elections for a People's Assembly were held.
+While the SRSP encouraged private investment on a limited scale, the administration's overall direction was proclaimed to be Socialist.A new constitution was promulgated in 1979 under which elections for a People's Assembly were held.
 However, the politburo of Barre's Somali Revolutionary Socialist Party continued to rule.
 In October 1980, the SRSP was disbanded, and the Supreme Revolutionary Council was re-established in its place.

+Institutional state building

+British Somaliland and Italian Somaliland had operated under two distinct colonial systems, in the south, Italian served as the language of instruction, while in the north, that role was filled by English.
+By establishing Somali as the official language of instruction in 1972, the post-1969 state took a significant step toward unifying the north and south and standardising its institutions.
+Complementing this political and linguistic unification, the Barre government in 1973 constructed highways linking the two regions, facilitating transport, trade, and broader economic development.

+Scholars have since debated how this period of standardisation should be weighed against the fragmentation that preceded it.
+Dominik Balthasar has argued that the 1960s were in fact characterised by increasing social stratification along urban-rural, regional, and linguistic lines, with Somali society fracturing into what he terms a “semi-anarchy” of clan-based camps, a pattern he suggests reflects a pluralisation rather than a standardisation of governing rules during that decade.